Insainian/lumaa-spring-2025-swe/README.md

 ## Frontend

-Open a different terminal from the root directory and run the following:
+Open a different terminal, and from the root directory run the following:

 ```commandline
 cd frontend